MrDapperGent/cloudExplorer/README.md

 	$ java -jar -Xms100m -Xmx500m CloudExplorer.jar daemon
 ```

-# Build Cloud Explorer in Docker
+# Running Cloud Explorer in Docker
 <br>
 This following steps will explain how to run CloudExplorer from a Docker container.
 ```